Harold Hess: Early life

 For his senior campaign during the 1920 season, Hess was moved from fullback to guard, and his teammates elected him as captain.
-At Penn State, Hess was a member of the Kappa Sigma fraternity and studied agriculture.
+At Penn State, Hess was a member of Kappa Sigma fraternity and studied agriculture.

 Coaching career

 In 1922, Hess served as the freshman team coach for USC, whose varsity faced Penn State in that year's Rose Bowl.
 Because of his knowledge of the opponent, he helped prepare USC for the bowl game, which they won, 14–3.

 In 1923, Hess was considered a candidate for the Long Beach State head coaching position.
 That year, he took over as head coach at Loyola Marymount in Los Angeles, California.
 There, he introduced the system used at Penn State.
 In January 1928, he resigned from Loyola, where he compiled a 23–12–4 record.